Platform Features

 Available on: Mobile and desktop.
 Not available on CLI or TUI.

-To use live calling: The agent owner must enable live_calling_enabled in the agent config.
+To use live calling: The agent owner must enable live calling.
+For hosted agents this is managed through platform settings; for self-hosted agents it is live_calling_enabled in the agent config.

 Agent Management